 G-Cloud provides Public Sector organisations with the ability to have access to over 13000 cloud/digital services via pre-approved suppliers that comply with government terms and conditions, and avoids the need for costly and protracted OJEU processes.

-Many of the providers on G-Cloud are SMEs providing innovation and services directly to public sector, removing the ‘margin on margin’ of larger providers, but provide the security of being qualified by CCS thereby removing risk for the procuring officer.
+Many of the providers on G-Cloud are SMEs providing innovation and services directly to the public sector, removing the ‘margin on margin’ of larger providers, but provide the security of being qualified by CCS thereby removing risk for the procuring officer.